AshesOfGaia/AshesOfGaia.github.io/_posts/2025-10-05-weapons-and-armors.md

 ## Weapons Qualities

+Below you can see a full list of all melee and range weapons qualities:

 | Quality | Description |
 | :-----: | :---------: |
 | ADVANCED | This weapon represents the peak of current technology.
 Because of its complexity, it is very difficult to repair if damaged or jammed.
 Repairing or unjamming requires a Hard Weapon Skill check and spending one action. |